wn-doolittle/caliper-spec/caliper-spec.md

 #### Deprecated subtypes
 [EpubChapter](#epubChapter), [EpubPart](#epubPart), [EpubSubChapter](#epubSubChapter), [EpubVolume](#epubVolume), [Reading](#reading)

-### <a name="infoModelProfiles"></a>2.3 Metric Profiles
+## <a name="infoModelProfiles"></a>3.0 Metric Profiles

 <div style="design: block;margin: 0 auto"><img class="img-responsive" alt="Metric Profiles" src="assets/caliper-profiles-v3.png"></div>

 The Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
 A metric profile's *raison d'etre* is to encourage vocabulary standardization and re-use among application providers delivering complementary, albeit competing capabilities that collect learning activity data.
 Each profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner using a shared vocabulary.
 Annotating a reading, playing a video, taking a test, or grading an assignment submission represent a few examples of the many activities or events that Caliper's metric profiles attempt to describe.

 Think of each metric profile as a stand-alone, logical container, or collection of one or more Caliper events that together help describe a set of inter-related activities.
-Each [Event](#event) included in a metric profile describes the expected entities or objects in play as well as provides a controlled vocabulary of required and optional [actions](#actions).
+Each [Event](#event) type included in a metric profile place constraints on the entities and actions that can be utilized to describe a learning activity.
+Restrictions are outlined as follows:

+* supported events
+* supported actors
+* supported actions
+* supported objects
+* supported generated and/or target entities
+* other requirements

 As an example, the [Forum Profile](#forumProfile) models a set of activities associated with online discussions involving instructors and learners.
 The profile currently includes a [ForumEvent](#forumEvent), [MessageEvent](#messageEvent), [NavigationEvent](#navigationEvent), [ThreadEvent](#threadEvent) and [ViewEvent](#viewEvent).
 An action sequence mediated by the [Forum Profile](#forumProfile) might involve a learner navigating to a forum, subscribing to it, viewing a thread, posting a message in reply to an earlier post and then marking the message as read.